A01745419/Career_Projects/README.md

 High School

-I included the code of some of my first projects, you can try them.
+I included some of my first projects (their reports).
-1. Python / soccer concept video game on PyGame, consider it was 2.7 version.
+1. Python / soccer concept video game on PyGame.
-2. Python / analysis of Twitter information with developer account, consider you need your valid credentials.
+2. Python / analysis of Twitter information with developer account.
-3. Arduino / prototype of a strongbox with components, consider to have the same hardware.
+3. Arduino / prototype of a strongbox with components.

 Career